Podcast Episodes – Traders Podcast

 Direct download: TTP563.mp3

-Category:Podcast Episodes -- posted at: 8:58am EDT
+Category:Podcast Episodes -- posted at: 8:58am EST

 Do you use the news to make your trading decisions?
 Or perhaps you’ve been wondering if you should learn more about trading fundamentals in relation to economic news and news in general.
 In Episode 562 of The Traders Podcast, your hosts Rob Booker and the producer Jason Pyles discuss trading off the news cycles and how economic fears and hopes can influence the markets.
 Join us to learn more!